 While OCD can take many forms, here are a few common patterns:

 Not everyone with OCD experiences all of these.
-Some people may struggle primarily with mental rituals, not visible behaviors.
+Some people may struggle primarily with mental rituals, not visible behaviours.

 How OCD Affects Daily Life